LIKE A MOTHER

 I have learned that in all seasons, I am a warrior, not because my body is strong but because my will is mighty.

-Head shaving is symbolic of letting go of material things and the nature of the self-obsessed ego that is preoccupied with things that block the transformation process.
+Did you know that head shaving is symbolic of letting go of material things and the nature of the self-obsessed ego that is preoccupied with things that block the transformation process.

 So, what is blocking your transformation process?
 You can feel it there, can’t you, this organic nature of creation that is working its way in?
 It is, after all, inevitable and is already likely to be going on right now.
-How will you know? —

-Real transformation isn’t an act of will but an organic shifting in the disposition of the heart that quietly alters not only how we think but how we are.
+How will you know? —Real transformation isn’t an act of will but an organic shifting in the disposition of the heart that quietly alters not only how we think but how we are.

 Real transformation releases the necessity to fall into alignment with what others think we should or should not be and demands this all-encompassing urgency to be more of ourselves in every situation, to pour more of ourselves into everything we encounter.